infinity-a11y/PhyloTrace/README.md

 ##

+Download the complete repository as .zip and extract it to any location on your system.
-Follow these instructions to install and run the Shiny app on a Linux system.
+Follow these instructions to install the required dependencies.

 ## 1. Install R and RStudio